stepanataccolade/docsv2/sources/ci_builds.md

 - Click on the project name to view the Project page.
 This will take you to the project dashboard.
 - Click on any build number in the Summary or History tabs to get to the Build page

+Addiitonal information about what is shown on this page is given below.
+To learn how to configure your build, check out our [Build configuration section](ci_configure.md).

 ## Build information
 The build page shows all relevant information like status, branch name, commit message, committer, etc.